P2GX/phenoboard/book/src/help/installation.md

    or
    *“phenoboard” is damaged and can’t be opened.
 You should move it to the Trash*

 This error happens because macOS applies strict security checks for programs downloaded from the Web.
-There are at least three ways of dealing with this.
+There are at least two ways of dealing with this.
 (Of course, do not move the app to the trash!)

-**1) Open System Settings → Privacy & Security**
-- Scroll down — you'll see an **"Open Anyway"** button for this app
-- Click **Open Anyway**, then confirm when prompted
-- macOS will remember your choice — you won't have to do this again

-**2) xattr**
+**1) xattr**
-- run in Terminal: `xattr -cr /Applications/phenoboard.app`
+- run in Terminal: `xattr -cr /Applications/phenoboard.app` (to open the Terminal, search for Terminal in Spotlight and then paste the above text into it and press Enter)

-**3) System Settings**
+**2) System Settings**
 -  go to System Settings → Privacy & Security → click "Open Anyway"